iriselia/cmaid/README.md

 # Purify

-This is a lazy cross-platform build manager for C++ written in [CMake](http://www.cmake.org/), Batch scripts, and Shell scripts and licensed under BSD 3-clause License.
+This is a lazy cross-platform build manager for C++ written in [CMake](http://www.cmake.org/), Batch scripts, and Shell scripts and licensed under the BSD 3-clause License.
 It was designed to minimize the effort to create and maintain cross-platform C++ projects.

 # Features
 - Off-the-shelf solution for lazy management of cross-platform C++ builds.